 Effort and Redistribution: Better Cousins Than One Might Have Thought

-Keywords: Effort, redistribution, survey data, simultaneous equation models, experiment
+Keywords: Effort, redistribution, ability, experiment, survey data, simultaneous equation model